Didderston: The Manor and Lordship of Didderston

 Bodin of Penthièvre, a half-brother of Count Alan Rufus of Brittany, was the 2nd lord of Didderston in 1086 and happens to be a far removed second cousin of the current lord of the manor.
 Bodin later desired to become a monk and subsequently gave his lands (to include Didderston) to his brother, Bardulf.
 The manor of Didderston remained in the family for the next three centuries, when Bardulf's 5x great-grandson, Adam FitzHugh (the 10th Lord of the Manor), inherited Didderston from his deceased father in 1305.
 Upon Adam's death he conveyed the manor of Didderston to Jervaulx Abbey.
 The manor was retained by the abbey for the next two centuries until the Dissolution of the Monasteries, when the abbey was dissolved in 1537 and the manor was remitted to the Crown.
 However, it was then in 1544 that King Henry VIII granted Didderston to Matthew, 4th Earl of Lennox and his heirs.
 Matthew's eldest son died young and his second son and heir, Charles, came to possess the lordship of Didderston as the 12th lord, and thence it passed again to the Crown upon his death.
 Although he had a daughter, Lady Arbella Stuart, the manor was granted to Edward Bruce of Kinloss in 1603 by King James I, twelve years before the death of Lady Arbella - suggesting that Arbella was not Lady of the Manor in her own right.
 Having had a crucial role in the accession of King James I, Edward Bruce of Kinloss was given the manor of Didderston.
 Eventually, the manorial lordship passed to his great-grandson, Thomas Bruce, 2nd Earl of Ailesbury, who, through his paternal grandmother, Anne Chichester, is a far removed 6th cousin of the current lord of the manor.
-Following the 2nd Earl's imprisonment in the Tower in February 1696 and subsequent exile in 1697, the lordship of Didderston fell into abeyance by 1699, and has since been conveyed to the current 18th lord of the manor.
+Following the 2nd Earl's imprisonment in the Tower in February 1696 and subsequent exile in 1697, the lordship of Didderston fell into abeyance by 1699, and having not been conveyed as a part of Ailesbury estates to the 3rd Earl of Ailesbury, has since been conveyed to the current 18th lord of the manor.